IRVLUTD/isaac_sim_grasping/README.md

 2) Add the .json files describing the object grasps to the grasps directory.
 3) Test the object's collider preferably by visualizing within the simulation.

-Notes:
-- You can change the command to the different set_up files we have.
-- Need to run command from the issac sim directory, used 2023 Isaac Sim version
-- Deactivate conda if you have an active environment, it may cause some errors when running isaac sim
-- Always use complete paths, errors may occur otherwise
-- The simulation supports a specific .json file format, if the format wants to be changed, the manager class must be editted.
-- Readability is very fragile for examples in Isaac Sim, you should only modify Test.py.
-- Don't use the stop button to reset example, instead use the reset below loading example.
-- Be sure to run render = False and "headless" option for config as True whe running standalone.
-- Many Isaac Sim API functions were found to give the incorrect data when called, if errors arise when implementing new code beware of this fact.

 ## Isaac Sim Manual
 https://docs.omniverse.nvidia.com/isaacsim/latest/overview.html